 Shepway District covers an area of 35,670 hectares (140 sq. miles) on the east Kent coast about 75 miles from London.
-It has a population of around 109,500 (2014) most of whom live in the Folkestone and Hythe Urban area, but there are also settlements at Lydd and New Romney and along the coastal strip.
+It has a population of around 109,500 (2014) most of whom live in the Folkestone and Hythe Urban area, but there are also settlements at Lydd and New Romney, North Downs area and along the coastal strip.